ARINC-IA/CSMIM/docs/best-practices.md

 The instance ID will be defined by the aircraft manufacturer in many cases.
 <br />
 *Example:* `.../galleys/M5/gains/208` (two nested collections)

-Do not specify in an object type description at which path(s) that type can be instantiated.
-Create links in the [path folder](/path) instead.

 ## Resource Value Update and Cleanup